 This can cause a new habit to form and become a daunting task for you to clean up.
 This article will give you a rundown of the most common reasons for a cat to be pooping outside of the litter box.

 The 7 Reasons Why Your Cat Poop Outside the Litter Box

 1. Dirty Litter Box Conditions

-Cats are hygienic animals and will typically refuse to use a dirty litter box that has not been cleaned in a while.
-Your cat has a sensitive nose, and they can easily detect undesirable smells eliminated from their litter box.
+Cats are hygienic animals and will typically refuse to use a dirty litter box that has not been cleaned.
+Your cat has a sensitive nose and can easily detect undesirable smells eliminated from their litter box.

-The litter box can also foul quickly if multiple cats are using the same litter box and it is not cleaned regularly.
-If you do not stick to a cleaning routine and ensure that your cat’s litter box is always smelling fresh, then you may find that your cat chooses to do their bathroom business elsewhere.
+The litter box can also foul quickly if multiple cats use the same litter box and are not cleaned regularly.
+If you do not stick to a cleaning routine and ensure that your cat’s litter box always smells fresh, you may find that your cat chooses to do their bathroom business elsewhere.

 2. Negative Litter Box Association

-Cats who have had a negative experience using litter boxes in the past will feel too stressed to use them again.
+Cats who have had a negative experience using litter boxes will feel too stressed to use them again.
 This can happen for several different reasons, such as your cat experiencing a disturbance while using the litter box or becoming injured.